wkoertgen/train.oracle12.migration/README.md

 # hello.docker.oracle12c

 An experiment trying to get oracle 12c up and running in 5 minutes using vagrant, docker et al.
+We want to evaluate the lowest possible entry barrier for getting started with Oracle 12C, e.g. for easy and scalable setup of training sessions, webinars, etc.

 ## Prerequisites